-To what extent do the services that you provide to your clients entail a risk of participating in or facilitating money laundering?
+You should ask yourself, to what extent do the professional services that you provide to your clients entail a risk of participating in or facilitating money laundering?
 What is the nature of the legal service that you are providing?
 For example, are you assisting in the creation of a corporate structure for an offshore investment?
 Or, by way of contrast, are you providing legal assistance in relation to a specific issue such as the impact of a restrictive covenant upon a potential property transaction?

-Product Risk (Regulation 18(2)(b)(iv))
+Transaction Risk (Regulation 18(2)(b)(iv))

-Some products are inherently more at risk of misuse for money laundering purposes.
-You should consider the nature of the product or arrangement in relation to which you are being instructed.
+Some transactions are inherently more at risk of misuse for money laundering purposes.
+You should consider the nature of the transaction or arrangement in relation to which you are being instructed.
 There is for example a distinction to be drawn between advising upon the pension scheme of a local authority as opposed to the creation of a merger between a series of Money Service Bureaus.

-Consider the nature of the businesses and/or the products or services that you are instructed in relation to in your practice.
+Consider the nature of the transactions and/or business arrangements that you are instructed in relation to in your practice.